A gerbe-like construction in gauge theory: Construction of a spin structure from a finite-dimensional approximation

 Here, the tensor product is taken as $\Z/2$-graded vector bundles.
 The degree of

 is 0 for $\underline{\C}$ and 1 for $\mcalO(1)$.
 The Clifford multiplication $c_\HB(v_\HB)$ by $v_\HB \in T_{V_\HB}$ is defined by

 Here $\varepsilon$ is the involution representing the $\Z/2$-grading of each tensor product component.
 The connection $\nabla_\HB$ on $S_\HB$ can be anything as long as it has certain properties.
-The following definition describes that.
+(The canonical connection is one such connection.)
+The formulation of the needed property involves the $\Z/4$-action $\tau_\HB$ on $S_\HB$, so it is deferred to \cref{def4:connection on S_HB}.